 Great Featurette for Gareth Edwards' 'Monsters' to Check Out

-Watch the new featurette for Gareth Edwards' Monsters:
+Watch the new making of featurette for Gareth Edwards' Monsters from YouTube:

 Monsters is written, produced and directed by Gareth Edwards, a big up-and-coming filmmaker who shot this on a shoestring budget in Mexico and did all of the visual effects on his own computer.
 The movie stars Scoot McNairy, who I've actually seen in commercials recently, and Whitney Able.
 Here's the basic concept: "Six years after Earth has suffered an alien invasion, a cynical journalist agrees to escort a shaken American tourist through an infected zone in Mexico to the safety of the US border."
 It's a totally amazing film that I loved when I first saw it in Cannes.
 Monsters is available OnDemand now and hits theaters October 29th.